- Home

 The study examined sleeping baby jumping spiders – who have transparent heads because they’re yet to develop pigment on their exoskeleton – with a magnifying glass and a night vision camera.
 It focused on their eyes and body movements and found that they experienced periods of rapid retinal movement, their abdomens wiggled, and their legs curled and uncurled.

-While this doesn’t mean that spiders dream, the study concluded that it’s suggestive that they do.
+While this doesn’t necessarily mean that spiders dream, the study concluded that it’s suggestive they do.
 And study leader Daniela Rößler, told National Geographic, “If they dream, I mean, what can you do?
 You cannot smush a spider that dreams.”

 Final thoughts…